 These times don’t include the time it takes for the Instant Pot to come up to pressure, which will add about 8-10 minutes to your total cooking time.
 And this is the version of the Instant Pot that I have, if you’re wondering.

-Add your fat to the Instant Pot, and close the lid with the valve in the “closed” position.
+Add your fat to the Instant Pot, along with 1/4 cup of water, and close the lid with the valve in the “closed” position.

 When the cooking cycle ends, allow the Instant Pot to de-pressurize – either naturally or quick-release is just fine.